-^{}Under this scenario, all units with Rental Assistance are assumed to be leasable.
+Under this scenario, all units with Rental Assistance are assumed to be leasable.
 As such, all RA units have been excluded from this analysis.
-N/A- Not Applicable

-If all units were vacated, with the preservation of RA, the subject project's required capture rate would be 19.2% (24 / 125 = 19.2%).
+If all units were vacated, with the preservation of RA, the subject project's required capture rate would be 3.4% (30 / 880 = 3.4%).

 This indicates that there will be a good base of households to draw support from if all current residents were displaced.
 Further, Georgia DCA guidelines dictate that all units receiving a direct or guaranteed subsidy are assumed to be leasable and should not be considered in the capture rate estimates.
-As such, the one (1) non-RA unit at the subject development would require a 6.3% capture rate following renovations if all units were vacated.
+As such, the 15 non-RA units at the subject development would require a 1.7% capture rate following renovations if all units were vacated.

-In the unlikely event that the subject project was to lose Rental Assistance and all 24 units had to operate exclusively under the Tax Credit program, it is conservatively estimated that none of the current renters would qualify to reside at the subject project.
-In this scenario, there would actually be limited market support for the non-subsidized units when factoring the introduction of the Waynesboro Academy Senior project.
+In the unlikely event that the subject project was to lose Rental Assistance and all 30 units had to operate exclusively under the Tax Credit program, it is conservatively estimated that none of the current renters would qualify to reside at the subject project.
+In this scenario, the 30 units would have a required capture rate of 21.3%.
+This capture rate is considered moderate, but indicates that there will be a good base of households to draw support from if the Rental Assistance was ever lost.
+However, it will be necessary for the proposed project to represent a value in order to achieve a 21.3% capture rate.

-Based on our survey of conventional apartments within the Waynesboro Site PMA, as well as the distribution of bedroom types in most rural markets, the estimated share of demand by bedroom type for senior apartments is distributed as follows:
+Based on our survey of conventional apartments within the Waynesboro Site PMA, as well as the distribution of bedroom types in most rural markets, the estimated share of demand by bedroom type for apartments is distributed as follows: